Enghaveparken: Bandstand

 At the extreme far end of the central axis, opposite the main entrance, stands a bandstand.
 It was designed by later famous Danish Modernist architect and designer Arne Jacobsen who spend his two first years after leaving architecture school working at Poul Holsøe's office.
 It is one of his only Neoclassical works.
 A year later he opened his own practice and built his first Modernist building.
 The bandstand is decorated with figure reliefs by Aage Nielsen-Edwin, depicting Apollo and the Nine Muses.

 Sculptures

 In front of the main entrance stands the statue Venus med Æblet (Venus with the apple) by Kai Nielsen.
 The tight budget only allowed for this single piece of art at the time of the inauguration.
 Nielsen was popular with the Danish Neoclassical movement of the time, his work for instance dominates Carl Petersen's Faaborg Museum, the first major building of the movement.
 In 1933, Einar Utzon-Frank's statue Ungdom (Youth) was added.

+Water infrastructure

+In 2019, as part of Copenhagen's broader cloudburst management adaptation plan, Enghaveparken was redesigned to serve as a major piece of stormwater infrastructure.
+The park sits on more than eight acres at the foot of the hill where Carlsberg ran its original brewery, making it particularly vulnerable to flooding from uphill runoff.

+The renovation preserved the park's neoclassical character—including its sunken lawn, symmetrical layout, and brick pergola—while integrating flood-control features.
+Heavy concrete barriers lining the park's central space are fitted with hydraulic floodgates that rise automatically during storm events, allowing the park to retain up to 22,000 cubic metres (approximately 5.8 million gallons) of stormwater for up to 24 hours before releasing it gradually into the drainage system once pipe capacity clears.

+Additional features include a hockey rink that doubles as a reservoir and a lawn planted over an underground retention chamber, which allows the city to recycle collected stormwater for irrigating plantings and cleaning nearby streets.
+The park reopened in August 2024.
+Within five days of reopening, an extreme rain event tested the new infrastructure; the basins performed as designed, forming a series of temporary ponds across the park.